fitbenchmarking/fitbenchmarking/docs/source/users/options/fitting_option.rst

 Jacobian method (:code:`jac_method`)
 ------------------------------------

-This sets the options type of Jacobian used.
+This sets the Jacobian used.
 Current Jacobian methods are:

 * ``anaylytic`` - This uses the analytic Jacobian extracted from the fitting problem.
 * ``SciPyFD`` - denotes the use of SciPy's finite difference Jacobian approximations